Query-Based Selection of Optimal Candidates under the Mallows Model: Numerical Results

+For each fixed $i \ge 1$, $a_i \to \infty$ as $\theta \to 1+$ and the number $b_i \to \infty$ as $\theta \to 1-$.
 Furthermore, for each fixed $\theta > 0$, the optimal probability of winning increases as $s$ increases and tends to $1$ as $s \to \infty$.
 This is also intuitively clear, since for fixed $\theta > 0$ there is a better chance of succeeding when more queries are allowed, and we are guaranteed to succeed if we have infinitely many selections.
-Note that this probability increases dramatically when $s$ is small and then increases very slowly afterwards.
+Note that this probability increases dramatically when $s$ decreases.
 In particular, for $s > 5$ the smallest probability of success exceeds $0.9$; this is the main reason why we focus our attention on results for $s \leq 5$.